 - Suffering is an illusion and so is the whole material world.
 Enlightenment will put us above all that.

 - Suffering stirs up the virtue of compassion and the fighting spirit that leads to great accomplishments.

 - It’s only temporary and it just gives us a “higher” place in heaven.

 Job actually has something to say about that last theory.
 He doesn’t believe it.
-(Job, Chapter 14) Though belief in an afterlife was common among surrounding peoples, it didn’t gain acceptance among Jews until very late, in the one or two centuries before Jesus’ time, and then only for some.
+(Job, Chapter 14) Though belief in an afterlife was common among surrounding peoples, it didn’t gain acceptance among Jews until very late.
+The afterlife appears in Jewish writing only the one or two centuries before Jesus’ time.
+Even then not all believed it.

-I don’t think the Bible gives a definitive answer to the question why God allows the innocent to suffer or allows any suffering, period.
+Why does God allow suffering, especially suffering of the innocent?
+I don’t think the Bible gives a definitive answer.
 I find encouragement in the Bible as a whole because of its realism in the face of the problem, the courage of the people on its pages who resist suffering, and the honesty of the writers who tried to make sense of it without excusing themselves and without blaming God.
 And they didn’t fall for the pessimistic philosophy that all we can look forward to is an unending cycle of good and evil, peace and war, prosperity and want, suffering and relief.
 Well, most of the time they didn’t fall for it, but that sentiment also is found in the Bible.